cyrenity/Postgres-bdr/README.md

 Basically you can copy the content of these files in the repository here and paste them into the shell

 ready-cat-postgresql.conf

-[This is an absolute link to a nested folder](https://github.com/taher9990/Postgres-bdr/blob/master/ready-cat-postgresql.conf) ready-cat-pg_hba.conf
+[This is an absolute link to a nested folder](https://github.com/taher9990/Postgres-bdr/blob/master/ready-cat-postgresql.conf)

+ready-cat-pg_hba.conf

 [This is an absolute link to a nested folder](https://github.com/taher9990/Postgres-bdr/blob/master/ready-cat-pg_hba.conf)

+Or Make the changes to below files manually
 ```
 vi $HOME/9.4-bdr/postgresql.conf
 	listen_addresses = '*'